jessy-ledu/jessy-ledu.github.io/_projects/(4) machine-learning-rna-prediction_embedded.md

 ## Lightweight Linear Baseline (scikit-learn)

-Before moving to deep learning architectures, it is instructive to establish a simple and efficient baseline model using **scikit-learn**.
-This section develops a lightweight linear predictor to demonstrate how classical machine-learning techniques perform on the RNA reactivity task—and why they ultimately struggle with the long-range dependencies inherent to RNA structure.
+Before introducing deep learning architectures, we first built a simple baseline model using scikit-learn.
+The goal was to show that a classic regression approach—using only the raw RNA sequence plus a few simple covariates—can learn to predict reactivity values, while also illustrating the practical limitations of traditional machine-learning methods for this type of data.
+Handling nucleotide sequences still requires explicit vectorization (e.g., one-hot encoding) and produces large, sparse design matrices.

 ### Objectives

 - Apply standard **scikit-learn workflows** for preprocessing, sparse vectorization, batching, and model training
-- Convert RNA sequences into **memory-efficient sparse encodings**, using hashing tricks and Compressed Sparse Row (CSR) matrices to handle long sequences
+- Convert RNA sequences into **memory-efficient sparse encodings** using one-hot features and Compressed Sparse Row (CSR) matrices generated on the fly
-- Train a fast and interpretable **linear model** (SGDRegressor) suitable for rapid experimentation
+- Train a fast and interpretable **linear model** (SGDRegressor) suitable for rapid experimentation and warm-started runs
 - Evaluate performance and highlight the limitations of linear approaches for modeling **long-range interactions** and **context-dependent signals** in RNA
-- Provide a clean, minimal pipeline for generating predictions and preparing Kaggle-ready submissions
+- Provide a clean, minimal pipeline for generating predictions and preparing Kaggle-ready submissions based purely on sequence, position, and experiment identity (no structural covariates)

-This lightweight baseline shows how far a linear model can go when fed with engineered sparse features, while also motivating the shift toward **deep neural architectures**, which naturally capture sequence patterns, positional context, and structural dependencies that are difficult or impossible to express through manual encoding alone.
+This lightweight baseline shows how far a linear model can go when fed with simple sparse features, while also motivating the shift toward **deep neural architectures**, which naturally capture sequence patterns, positional context, and structural dependencies that are difficult or impossible to express through manual encoding alone.

-## Linear SHAPE Model — Features, Training & Inference
+### Linear SHAPE Model — Features, Training & Inference

 This block implements a lightweight, fully linear baseline for SHAPE reactivity:

 - **Data expansion**
   Each sequence is expanded to per-base rows via `make_per_base_rows`, discarding invalid or missing targets.
+Features are derived directly from the raw dataframe at training/inference time (no precomputed feature files).

 - **Feature design (sparse)**
-  `to_sparse_design` builds a sparse matrix with:
+  `to_sparse_design` builds a sparse CSR matrix with:
   - one-hot base identity (A/C/G/U),
-  - normalized position along the sequence,
+  - normalized position along the sequence (per-base positional covariate),
-  - one-hot experiment label (DMS / 2A3).
+  - one-hot experiment label (e.g., DMS / 2A3).

+  All features are encoded on the fly from the input dataframe.

 - **Model & optimization**
   `fit_sgd_on_df` trains an `SGDRegressor` with:
   - L2-regularized linear regression,
   - inverse-scaling learning rate,
   - mini-batches over sequences and per-base shuffling,
+  - warm-started updates via `partial_fit`, enabling convenient continuation and parameter-tuning runs,
-  - optional callback for tracking epoch-wise loss.
+  - callback for tracking epoch-wise loss.

 - **Evaluation & splits**
   `split_by_seq` creates train/validation splits at the **sequence level** (no leakage across bases),
   and `evaluate_on_df` reports Mean Absolute Error (MAE) on a validation subset.

 - **Fast submission path**
-  `make_submission_from_csv_fast` reuses the learned linear weights to generate predictions directly from sequence-only features for each test sequence, writing the Kaggle submission CSV in a streaming, memory-efficient way.
+  `make_submission_from_csv_fast` reuses the learned linear weights to generate predictions directly from sequence-only features (plus position and experiment ID) for each test sequence, writing the Kaggle submission CSV in a streaming, memory-efficient way.

 - **Experiment driver**
   `run_experiment` wires everything together: trains the model with the given hyperparameters, measures runtime, and returns the MAE and the fitted model for further use.

- ## Results
+ ### Results

-### Linear SHAPE Model — Trained on a Subset of the Data
+#### Linear SHAPE Model — Trained on a Subset of the Data

 The plot below shows the epoch-wise training loss for the linear SHAPE model.
 The loss decreases over the first few epochs, indicating that the model learns meaningful trends in the data.